-Biomediators and standard hematological and chemical measurements to allow for APACHE II and SOFA scoring (WBC, lactate, ABGs, etc) will be measured every 6 hours for 48 hours, followed by daily for 96 hours, and at the conclusion of the first week.
+Biomediators and standard hematological and chemical measurements to allow for APACHE II and SOFA scoring (WBC, lactate, ABGs, etc) will be measured every 6 hours for the first 24, every 12 hours until 48 hours, at 72 hours, , and at the conclusion of the first week.

-The trial will be held on a secure web application for building and managing online surveys and databases (https://projectredcap.org/software/), which is a free, secure, browserbased application designed to support Electronic Data Capture (EDC) for research studies.
+The trial will be held on a secure web application for building and managing online surveys and databases (https://projectredcap.org/software/), which is a free, secure, browser-based application designed to support Electronic Data Capture (EDC) for research studies.
 The Clinical Research Unit (CRU) in the Cumming School of Medicine at the University of Calgary is a local REDCap host and offers this to the investigators.